apcurran21/C-Compiler/L2/notes-debug/notes.md

   * **BRUH** i was overreacting on this bullet point, we were on the stub function.
 The original issue is still relevant.

   * okay after the first iteration of color_graph on the real function (ie not stub) we have to spill the node corresponding with the %v2 variable.
 This is stored in vector *uncolored_nodes* and i believe its pointer 0x4f00c0 is different from the pointer to this node in *interference_graph*.
 However it shows up in *interference_graph_copy* which is expected behavior, since this is a clone in memory of the original.

+  * okay after spilling %v2, whenever color_registers is called none of the registers in the graph get colored.
+This is weird

+  * okay after this apparently %v1 gets spilled which i didn't realize.